A law student in business attire stands in a crowd, smiling.

 Summer positions and articling placement rates

 Our articling placement rate is typically the first or second highest of any law school in Canada.
 These high rates have held strong, even during challenging economic times.
-No one knows the Calgary legal market better than our Career & Professional Development Office, and no law school has stronger ties to that market.
-Calgary is one of the top legal markets in Canada, and you will enjoy unprecedented access to that market during your time at law school.
+Our Career & Professional Development Office knows the Calgary legal market best, and you will enjoy unprecedented access to that market during law school.

-UCalgary Law students typically receive a significantly higher number of articling placements in the Calgary legal market, as well as the most offers for first-year and second-year summer placements and internships in the Calgary legal market of any law school in Canada.
-In 2022, our students received approximately 54% of positions being offered in the national Calgary market first-year recruit for summer 2022 positions.
+Our students often receive more articling placements in the Calgary legal market, as well as the most offers for first- and second-year summer placements and internships in the Calgary legal market than any law school in Canada.
+In 2022, our students received more than half of positions offered in the national Calgary market first-year recruit for summer 2022 positions.
 The next highest law school had approximately 9% of the market.

 We also have strong connections to markets across Canada.
-About 30% of you come from outside of Alberta, so maintain strong relationships with legal communities across the country is top priority for us.
+A third of our students are from outside Alberta, and maintaining strong relationships with legal communities across the country is a priority for us.
 Our career advisors will work with you to help you pursue your legal career in any field and in any community across Canada and internationally.

 5-year articling placement rates*